The goal of this school is to:

 Martial arts are to violence and chaos what the study of medicine is to disease and suffering.
 They have the ability to bring tranquility and empowerment to individuals, and further the progress and harmony of society.

 It is understandable that some people will view martial arts as the practice of violence.
-But it shouldn’t take much contemplation and observation to realize that the goal of a martial art is actually tranquility.
+But the ultimate goal of any martial art is actually tranquility.

 The world is an inherently violent place, and all that is necessary for violence to increase is for people to ignore the threat.
 A martial artist learns to see the danger long before it becomes a problem, and to understand the true nature and origin of chaos.